BChang-3d/Change-Tab-Names/README.md

 **WARNING!!!!!!!
 THIS MIGHT NOT WORK IF YOUR THIRD PARTY COOKIES ARE BLOCKED, YOUR SITE SETTINGS DISABLE JAVASCRIPT, IMAGES, OR SOMETHING ELSE.
 AGAIN, IT ***MAY NOT WORK*** !!!!!!!!!!!!!!!

+#copyright warning
+all code belongs to B-don-don.
+Please do not market this code as your own, make money off of it, or professionally use it for businesses.
+Any violation may lead to serious consequences. (see US code 106 and 106a)